LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-game-is-like.md

 &nbsp;

-Don't care 'bout what they say,
+Don't you mind what they say,

-they just lie, what's on repeat.
+they just lie on repeat.

 &nbsp;